 What is CBD?

 CBD, or Cannabidiol, is a substance naturally found in marijuana or hemp.
 It’s not going to get you high, but rather invoke feelings of relaxation and calmness.
 Also, CBD is not regulated by the FDA so it is possible to come across some products that contain trace amounts of THC that could alter your behavior.
 Here is the breakdown: Cannabis sativa is a plant that has two major species – hemp and marijuana.
 Hemp has a low percentage of THC.
 Marijuana has high levels of the same chemical.
+Marijuana has high levels of the same chemical; some strains have even up to 20% of THC.
+Usually these are ocean grown strains, which you can learn more about in this Zamnesia article.

 Both have CBD, with hemp containing much higher levels.
 Many people swear that CBD has helped their health conditions, like arthritis, epilepsy seizures, chronic pain, anxiety, pain, and nausea caused by chemotherapy, PTSD, migraines, and many more.
 The challenge presented here is that CBD works the best when in combination with a little bit of THC.
 The jury is still out on this one with all the studies conducting at the moment, but it’s safe to say that the compound works just as well without any psychotic elements.